Voice of Indonesia: Operations

 The target audience of Voice of Indonesia (VOI) includes Indonesian citizens abroad, the Indonesian diaspora, and international listeners worldwide.

 VOI currently broadcasts programs in nine languages: English, French, Spanish, German, Arabic, Chinese, Japanese, Dutch, and Indonesian.
 Previously, broadcasts were also available in Hindi, Korean, Thai, and Urdu.

 Until 2010, each language broadcast two hours of programming daily, totaling 13 hours across all language services.
 VOI's four main programs were: News and Information; Rhythm of the Archipelago, focusing on Indonesian music; Getting to Know Indonesia, which highlighted the country's unique culture; and Archipelago Sketches, covering regional autonomy policies.
 These programs were initially produced in Indonesian and then translated into the nine foreign languages.
 The content across all foreign-language programs was essentially the same.

 Since 2018, VOI has broadcast 24 hours a day via the internet and 12 hours daily on shortwave frequencies 4750 and 3325 kHz.
 The shortwave bands 9525, 11785, and 15150 kHz are currently inactive.
 Historically, VOI used these frequencies since its inception for international broadcasts.

-While shortwave remains the primary transmission method, VOI also operates a website offering news in nine languages and a live streaming radio service, which began on April 1, 2008.
+While shortwave remains the primary transmission method, VOI also operates a website offering news in nine languages and a live streaming radio service, which began on 1 April 2008.
 However, the streaming service is less comprehensive than the shortwave broadcasts.

-VOI maintains a presence on social media platforms such as Facebook, Google+, and Twitter to provide updates about Indonesia.
+VOI maintains a presence on social media platforms to provide updates about Indonesia.
 To serve mobile and smartphone users, VOI is accessible through the RRI Digital app.
-It also produces visual programs on RRI NET, RRI"s visual radio channel.
+It also produces visual programs on RRI NET, RRI's visual radio channel.

+Up until 2025, VOI has nine-language news portal on its official website; it has since replaced with station and programme information.
+As of 2026, the station manages a self-branded, English-language section of RRI's news portal.